fractalysid/Twive_Simplified/Layout.md

 # Two-Five Layout
 Inspired by pierrechevalier83 [layout](https://github.com/qmk/qmk_firmware/tree/master/keyboards/ferris/keymaps/default) for ferris.

-This will have it's own repository one day.
+Graphic inspired by [Duccio](https://github.com/duckyb/zmk-sweep), thanks!

 I present to you: Two-Five!
-But, 'why this strange name?' you may ask.
+But, 'why such a strange name?' you may ask.
 Well, because 2^5 keys, 2*5 layers ~~and LSD-25~~ is all you will ever need.

 The basic ideas are set but I keep changing everything based on my use feedback.